 e.
-All testing for soil classification shall be determined by the CP, documented , and maintained for the life of the project (i.e., QC daily reports, excavation inspection log, etc.). > See Table 25-1.
+All testing for soil classification shall be determined by the CP and documented (i.e., QC daily reports, excavation inspection log, etc.). > See Table 25-1.

-$\underline{f}$ .
+f.
 If evidence of a situation that could result in possible cave-ins, slides, failure of protective systems, hazardous atmospheres, or other hazardous condition is identified, exposed workers shall be removed from the hazard and all work in the excavation stopped until all necessary safety precautions have been implemented.